 Many years ago, lead was used in the construction of home water pipes and municipal underground water distribution systems.
 Lead solder was also often used on brass or chrome-plated brass faucets and plumbing fixtures.
 When these pipes or plumbing fixtures are exposed to water – especially acidic water – the lead they contain can be corroded and dissolved into the water.
 Lead is a known toxin and can cause neurological and physical problems, especially in young children.

-In adults, high lead levels can damage the nervous and reproductive systems and the kidneys.
+Health Concerns About Lead In adults, high lead levels can damage the nervous and reproductive systems and the kidneys.
 In addition, it can cause high blood pressure and anemia.
 This mineral accumulates in the bones, and lead poisoning may be diagnosed from a blue line around the gums.

 Lead is especially harmful to the developing brains of fetuses and young children, and to pregnant women, and interferes with the metabolism of calcium and vitamin D. High blood lead levels in children can cause consequences that may be irreversible, including learning disabilities, behavioral problems, and mental retardation.
 At very high levels, lead can cause convulsions, coma, and death.